TejaAshok834/Final_Project/README.md

 Dosa Restaurant API:

-Backend for managing a dosa restaurant.
+We will manage backend for a dosa restaurant.
 It allows you to easily handle customers, menu items, and orders.
 Built using FastAPI and SQLite, it’s fast, reliable, and easy to use.

 Features: